 Most students who want to teach in middle and high schools will major in the subject they wish to teach.
-All future teachers must complete the steps to become a teacher, including professional development sequence (PDS) that involves education coursework, field experience, and student teaching.

 Students can take courses that may lead to a recommendation for certification for grades 4 - 8, or 7 - 12.
 Getting certified in 7 - 12 is more common and gives you the flexibility to teach in both middle and high schools.